 I recently had the opportunity to Skype with an experienced recruiter from Next Medical Staffing, Brian Plunkett, that has helped countless travel nurses, as well as allied health professionals, land assignments throughout the past decade in the healthcare recruitment field.
-Although our conversation was brief, I learned a lot of useful information about what it takes to seriously stand out and make a great impression on travel nurse employers.
+We went over some very important travel nurse interview questions.
+I learned a lot of useful information about what it takes to seriously stand out and make a great impression.
+But wait, there’s more!
+We’ve also included a video that will cover some travel nurse interview questions.

 An Interview with A Seasoned Travel Nurse Job Recruiter